alinush/6.824-lecture-notes/l08-harp.md

      side operations
    + witness acts as a tie breaker: whoever can talk to it wins and gets to act as a primary
- - a second use of the witness is to record operations, once say it's part of the partition `B, W` so that a majority of nodes have the latest operations
+ - a second use of the witness is to record operations
+ - once a witness is part of the partition `B, W`, it records operations so that a majority of nodes have the latest operations
- - a final function of the witness is that when the primary comes back to life, the witness has been logging every single operation issued since primary disappeared, so witness can reply every op to primary and will be up to date w.r.t. all the operations executed
+ - a final function of the witness is that when the primary comes back to life, the witness has been logging every single operation issued since primary disappeared, so witness can replay every op to primary and primary will be up to date w.r.t. all the operations executed
    + efficiently bring primary up to speed
    + the backup could do that too, but Harp is designed so that